-You know you have something valuable to offer current and potential customers, but how do you actually get them to sign up?
+You know you have something valuable to offer current and potential customers, but how do you get people to actually sign up?

 Luckily, there are a number of tools you can use to grow your email list.

-In this post, we’ll take a look at real examples from small businesses and organizations that have achieved success with email marketing and solved the “list growth” formula in the process:
+In this post, we’ll take a look at real examples from small businesses and organizations that have achieved success with email marketing and cracked the “list growth” code in the process.